 - Year 2 Impact Summary

-Community Links Bromley successfully applied to the City Bridge Trust in October 2019 for funding for its Health and Wellbeing Transformation project.
+Community Links Bromley successfully applied to the City Bridge Foundation (formerly City Bridge Trust) in October 2019 for funding for its Health and Wellbeing Transformation project.

 CLB is the lead organisation in the partnership which includes Enfield, Greenwich, Merton and Hackney Councils for Voluntary Services.
 The programme aims to bring local people closer to the design and delivery of health care services within their respective boroughs.
 We anticipate that this will lead to a reduction in health inequalities and improved outcomes for local residents and effect system change in how health care services work.